Wardomi7777/ai-rtifacts/README.md

 You can check out project here https://resplendent-panda-67bfae.netlify.app/.

 This version is open-sourced so feel free to use it, experiment and edit!
 There is high probability that my next version will not be open-sourced though.

+TODO: There will be also case stud of building this POC.